 After completing this lesson, you should be able to:

-- Articulate personal and group moments of significance in your CBEL project.
+- Articulate personal and group moments of significance in your CBEL project so far.

 - Collaboratively design strategies for successfully completing your project based on the discussion of personal moments of significant change.